I’m a huge fan of plyometrics for runners.

 From the ground, squat down and jump with both feet onto the box, swinging your arms forward to generate enough momentum.

-Next, jump backward off the box, and land softly on the ground with knees slightly bent.
+Next, jump backward off the box and land softly on the ground with knees slightly bent.

-For more challenge, try with one leg.
+For more challenges, try with one leg.

 Don’t try this without a steady posture and a nice balance.

-Do 12 reps aiming to complete three sets.
+Do 12 reps, aiming to complete three sets.

-7. Bleacher hops
+Bleacher hops

 Another powerful exercise to add to your arsenal.

-This one works you on all levels.
+This one works for you on all levels.

 Proper Form